Reflux and Hoarse Voice

 If you suffer from GORD or LPR you may be prescribed a medication known as a PPI (proton pump inhibitor) which reduces the production of acid within the stomach and therefore limits the amount of damage that can be caused by acid reflux.
 Gaviscon Advance is also an effective medication that may be recommended to you, as it creates a raft of foam over the stomach contents thereby reducing episodes of reflux.

 Medication can bring about a significant improvement for some individuals because it allows healing of the mucosa to occur.
 However, about a third of patients do not respond to PPI medication because acid erosion is not the main factor contributing to their symptoms.
-These patients may be suffering from a non-acidic form of reflux or have an alternative diagnosis which mimics the symptoms of reflux disease, such as allergic disease.
+These patients may be suffering from a non-acidic form of reflux or have an alternative diagnosis which mimics the symptoms of reflux disease.